trishatjokro/cheatscribe/README.md

 ## Project status

-Scaffold stage: ingest/summarize/layout/fallback-render are wired end-to-end and runnable today.
+Ingest → summarize → layout → fallback-render is wired end-to-end and verified working, including the drag-and-drop web UI (tested with a stubbed summarizer, since exercising it for real needs an `ANTHROPIC_API_KEY`).
+The multi-column layout balances content evenly across columns rather than filling the first one and leaving the rest blank.

 The Docker engine path is implemented per the upstream project's documented API but not yet verified against a real build (that project's dependencies are old enough that first-run debugging is expected — see RESEARCH.md § technical build options).